easly1989/primevideo-to-simkl-csv-exporter/README.md

   - Firefox: [Download GeckoDriver](https://github.com/mozilla/geckodriver/releases)
   - **Installation**:
     - Download the appropriate driver for your browser
-    - Add it to your system PATH, OR
+    - Add it to your system PATH
-    - Specify the full path in config.json under "browser.driver_path"
+    - **Note**: Driver path configuration in config.json is not required - the application connects to localhost:4444 automatically
   - Verify installation by running in terminal:
     ```bash
     chromedriver --version  # For Chrome